metkerr/firebnb-react-app/README.md

 <h2 align="center"> <strong>FIREBNB REACT APP</strong></h2>

 It's like Airbnb but warmer.
-The accommodation booking built on top of MERN Stack. <br>
+The accommodation booking system built on top of MERN Stack. <br>
 Go to [Firebnb Sysadmin & API Server Repo 🔗](https://github.com/metkerr/firebnb-server) to see the server source code.

 ## **Tech Stack**